 (d) any reporting obligations of the reportable offender; or

-(e) any prohibition order in respect of the reportable offender.
+(e) any protection order in respect of the reportable offender.

 (2) For the purposes of this section, an offence becomes spent if, under a law in any jurisdiction, the reportable offender is permitted not to disclose the fact that he or she was convicted or found guilty of the offence.

+[Section 111 amended by No. 54 of 2012 s.
+42(2).]

 112. Civil standard of proof

 When a court is determining whether it is satisfied as to a matter for the purposes of making an order under section 13, 19, 53 or 90, the standard of proof is proof on the balance of probabilities.